jvelo/mayocat-shop/README.md

 - Its foundation support library is the fantastic [Dropwizard framework](http://dropwizard.codahale.com/), so this mean Jetty + JAX-RS/Jersey + Jackson
 - Dependency injection is realized using the [XWiki Component Manager](http://extensions.xwiki.org/xwiki/bin/view/Extension/Component+Module).
 - The default persistency layer implementation targets RDBMS, using [JDBI](http://jdbi.org/).
-Right now only MySQL is tested, although their is a plan to switch to Postgres as the officialy supported DB.
+The officially supported RDBMS is PostgreSQL.

 One corollary of building on this stack is the fact the back-end service can be viewed as just a RESTful HTTP API.
 The user-facing back-office consumes this API and is built with [AngularJS](http://angularjs.org).